aumChauhan/CryptoWallet/README.md

 # Crypto Wallet

 Crypto Wallet App is an iOS application developed with SwiftUI, integrating CoinGecko's API for real-time cryptocurrency data.
 The app prioritizes security through Core Data for local storage, ensuring the safekeeping of user portfolio details.
 Manage your crypto holdings seamlessly, track real-time values, and explore detailed coin profiles.
-This repository provides a solid foundation for developers to contribute, customize, and adapt the app to their specific needs.

 <details>